 This yummy little pie only takes six ingredients and about five minutes to put together (if you remember to defrost the whipped topping).
-Then, simply stick it in the freezer overnight or until you're ready to serve it!
+Then, simply stick it in the freezer for 8 hours or overnight until you're ready to serve it!

 Here's all you need to make this yummy root beer float pie.
 The whipped cream topping and maraschino cherries are optional garnishes, but why miss out on the fun?
 Besides, they make the pie look extra festive when you bring it out for dessert!

 You've got to love premade graham cracker crusts!
-I enjoy making my own, and they are easy to do, but I'm telling you, picking up a house brand store-bought nine-inch pie crust for $1.26 (Walmart) is the best money I spent all week.
+I enjoy making my own, and they are easy to do, but I'm telling you, picking up a house-brand store-bought nine-inch pie crust for $1.38 (Walmart) is the best money I've spent all week.
 It has a pan I don't have to wash and a built-in plastic dome to cover it in the freezer.
 I'm sold.

-One twelve-ounce can of A&W root beer is exactly the right amount to make two pies, so why not pick up an extra container of whipped topping and a second box of instant vanilla pudding?
+One twelve-ounce can of A&W root beer is exactly enough to make two pies, so why not pick up an extra container of whipped topping and a second box of instant vanilla pudding?
 One for now and one for later, or enough for everyone at the party to try it?
+I posted a root beer float cake last year, and everyone was crazy about it.
+But when I saw how easy it is to make this yummy root beer float pie, I said, "Sign me up!"

 I am a garnish nut.
-I love making food look fun and pretty, so I decorated the top of the pie with dollops of whipped cream from a can because it's easy and will be fun for the grandkids!
+I love making food look fun and pretty, so I decorated the top of the pie with dollops of canned whipped cream because it's easy and will be fun for the grandkids!
 They love to squirt some right in their mouth (and so do some grown-ups, I know! 😉)

 The cherries on top are pure delight and give it that soda shop vibe that is so perfect in the summer!
 You can make whipped cream the old-fashioned way, absolutely!

-Next time, I might make my graham cracker crust, but instead of putting it into a pie shell, I might spoon it into the bottom of individual disposable flare cups, then add the filling, whipped cream, and a cherry on top, and make little grab-and-go cups.
+💡Idea: Next time, I might skip the pie plate altogether and spoon my homemade graham cracker crust into little disposable flare cups, then add the filling, whipped cream, and a cherry on top, and make little grab-and-go cups.
 I think they'd be fun for the kids when we go to the lake!

 A quick and easy frozen pie that tastes exactly like a root beer float, but you can eat it with a fork!